-The key with honey is to only use real honey, because studies have demonstrated that artificial ‘honey’ has the complete opposite effect on the body, including raising triglycerides and LDL cholesterol.
-Artificial honey is a cheap, honey-tasting substitute made from various ingredients including corn syrup, sugar, and artificial flavors.
+The key with honey is to only use real honey.
+Studies have demonstrated that artificial ‘honey’ has the complete opposite effect on the body, including raising triglycerides and LDL cholesterol levels.¹⁰ Artificial honey is a cheap, honey-tasting substitute made from various ingredients including corn syrup, white table sugar, and artificial flavors.

 That’s why we opted to sweeten the Kion Bar with organic honey.
 This high-fat, moderate-protein, and low(er)-carbohydrate energy bar manages to harness the delicious sweetness and nutritional density of honey, while still remaining an overall low-glycemic fuel source.
 Read more about why we chose honey as the sweetener of our clean energy bar in this article.

 But honey, fruit, and stevia aren’t the only healthy, natural, and nutrient-dense sweeteners.
 Other options include:

 - Maple syrup

 Picking a healthy sugar source is only half the battle; it also matters when and how you consume it.
 Here are some ways to incorporate sugar into your life that will not only benefit your taste buds but also your health and performance.